forrazh/forrazh/README.md

 - Android Dev (Kotlin / Java)
 - Linux (Ubuntu, Debian, Fedora, MX Linux, Garuda, Arch)

+### I'd also like to learn about :
+- Rust
+- Cpp
+- Kotlin/JS

-I am also a member of the [Camiraz](https://github.com/Camiraz) Organization !
+I am also a member of the [Camiraz](https://github.com/Camiraz) Organization (just some friends) !

 If you need to reach to me, you can contact me using Discord ( @Dra#5092 ) or by e-mail ( bakugo.13@gmail.com ) !